 Rubbing your eyes isn’t all bad.
 It releases more tears, which in turn causes the meibomian glands, situated within your eyelids, to secrete much-needed oil into our eyes.
 That adds moisture and protects our tears from evaporating.

-However, if you frequently rub your eyes because they are dry or irritated, contact Ray D. Williams, OD immediately.
+However, if you frequently rub your eyes because they are dry or irritated, contact our team of eye doctors immediately.

 How to Stop Rubbing Your Eyes

 Keep your eyes hydrated by using artificial tears or eye drops.
 They can be found over the counter at the pharmacy, and are especially effective against dry eyes.
-Certain eye drops, such as antihistamines and mast cell stabilizers, can be prescribed by Ray D. Williams, OD to help prevent the itchy feeling that leads you to instinctually rub your eyes.
+Certain eye drops, such as antihistamines and mast cell stabilizers, can be prescribed by our team of eye doctors to help prevent the itchy feeling that leads you to instinctually rub your eyes.
 In more severe cases, such as in allergy sufferers, steroid eye drops can be used to avoid chronic eye rubbing.

 Excessive eye rubbing, whether due to chronic dry eye, itchy eyes, or habit, should be addressed to prevent any ocular and vision damage.
 Contact Regional Eye Center at Americus to schedule a visit, determine the cause of your itchiness, and find out which drops to use in your specific case.